 Nerf has also included two sling points along the rear edge of the blaster; one on the trigger handle, and the other just below the back of the magazines.

 This means that the blaster is designed to hang vertically off your shoulder (so the barrel is pointing down) when you’re not using it.
 From my experiments, this is actually quite useful for two reasons.

 First off, if you’re carrying more than one blaster, it’s easy to push the Artemis out of the way and let it just hang off your shoulder when you’re shooting away on your alternate blaster.

 The second reason is that this blaster is not designed to sit up against your shoulder like a rifle blaster when you’re using it (that would be super awkward).
 Therefore the sling points don’t need to accommodate for firing in that position.

 Another great aspect of the Artemis is that you can purchase the blaster in two different colors for team play.

 Team Red (top section in red, handle and base in black, and barrel details in orange) or Team Blue (blue, black, and orange).

 At first glance, the Artemis looks a bit like your typical blaster that uses external “plug and play” magazines, but actually, it’s a little more complex than that.

-These 3 magazines are actually integrated into the top of the blaster and each one holds 10 rounds each.
+These three magazines are actually integrated into the top of the blaster, and each one holds ten rounds.
 This blaster is only compatible with the Nerf Rival ball rounds, not Nerf darts or any other ammunition.

-A plastic shroud on top slides back to reveal the re-loading holes, which allows you to feed single rounds directly into each of the 3 magazines.
+A plastic shroud on top slides back to reveal the re-loading holes, which allows you to feed single rounds directly into each of the three magazines.